Accor seeks to reassure shareholders at stormy meeting

-PARIS, April 25 Accor's new management vowed to speed up the hotel group's transformation on Thursday, as it tried to assuage opposition at the annual meeting to the influence of its activist shareholders.
+PARIS Accor's (ACCP.PA) new management vowed to speed up the hotel group's transformation on Thursday, as it tried to assuage opposition at the annual meeting to the influence of its activist shareholders.

 Newly-appointed non-executive chairman Philippe Citerne told a stormy shareholders' meeting on Thursday that his team would now move quickly to reduce the number of hotels Accor actually owns and instead increase its franchising and hotel management business.